🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Stockholm is the Nordic region's dominant fintech hub, home to major fintech players including Klarna, Trustly, and iZettle (Square).
 Notable crypto entities with Swedish connections include Safello and the European operations of several international exchanges.
 Sweden is not part of the Eurozone (currency: SEK) but is an EU member, ensuring full MiCA applicability.
 Under MiCA, FI is the Swedish CASP competent authority, providing full EU passporting for authorized entities.

-MiCA transition: FI is the Swedish competent authority for MiCA CASP authorization.
+MiCA transition: FI is the Swedish competent authority for MiCA CASP authorisation.
 Swedish-registered virtual currency providers transitioning to MiCA CASP gain full EU passporting rights.
 FI has issued guidance on the MiCA transition pathway for existing registrants, including capital adequacy requirements under MiCA Article 67.

 Finansinspektionen Crypto Registration — Key Requirements